Data Files¶

 -

 EOP-All.csv — Earth orientation parameters.
 This includes \(\Delta UT1\), the difference between \(UT1\) and \(UTC\), as well as \(x_p\) and \(y_p\), the polar "wander" of the Earth rotation axis.
 This file is updated daily with most-recent values at celestrak.org.
+For dates beyond the file, the last entry's values are used (constant extrapolation).

 Acquiring the Data Files¶